-Some of the city’s historical sites make star appearances, including the Natural History Museum, the main cemetery, the Burggarten and Stadtpark parks, Belvedere, Café Sperl, the Hotel Imperial, the Hofburg, Schönbrunn Palace, and the Heeresgeschichtliches Museum.
+Many of the city’s historical sites make star appearances, including the Natural History Museum, the main cemetery, the Burggarten and Stadtpark parks, Belvedere, Café Sperl, the Hotel Imperial, the Hofburg, Schönbrunn Palace, and the Heeresgeschichtliches Museum.

 Tom Clancy’s Jack Ryan

 Vienna makes a small but significant appearance in Episode 3 of Season 3 of the Amazon series around CIA officer Jack Ryan.
 We get a good look at one or two streets in the old town, for example, and pop into the city’s main railway station.

 Two notable sights that serve as exterior locations are the Staatsoper and Stephansdom cathedral.

 (Hendricks jumps into the water from this bridge)

 Another CIA man makes a trip to Vienna.
 Owen Hendricks enjoys a drive around the Ringstrassen and a quick dip into the Donaukanal part of the Danube.